Azure/azure-rest-api-specs/specification/datamigration/resource-manager/readme.md

     from: Microsoft.DataMigration/preview/2022-03-30-preview/sqlmigration.json
     where: $.definitions.DatabaseMigrationSqlVm
     reason: DatabaseMigration does not support list by subscription.
 DatabaseMigration is an extension resource type.
 To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Virtual Machine.
+  - suppress: R4017
+    from: Microsoft.DataMigration/preview/2022-03-30-preview/sqlmigration.json
+    where: $.definitions.DatabaseMigrationSqlDb
+    reason: DatabaseMigration does not support list by subscription.
+DatabaseMigration is an extension resource type.
+To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Database.
   - suppress: R4016
     from: Microsoft.DataMigration/preview/2022-03-30-preview/sqlmigration.json
     where: $.definitions.DatabaseMigrationSqlMi